-The new Strategic Business Leader exam is very different from anything you’ve sat before, so your exam technique is vital.
-Master these areas, and you’re much more likely to pass.
+Strategic Business Leader is very different from anything you’ve sat before, so exam technique is vital.
+Master these areas to pass first time!

 1 – Manage your time

 The Strategic Business Leader exam is a four-hour closed-book exam centring on a single case study of 12 to 18 pages of material.
 You’ll need to leave plenty of time to process this information.

 The ACCA recommend you allow at least 40 minutes to read the case study and plan your answers, leaving 200 minutes for the questions.